-The sub-fund may also invest in forward financial instruments traded on French and foreign regulated, organised or over-the-counter markets (interest rate swaps, total return swaps, credit derivatives, particularly credit default swaps, forward exchange contracts) in order to achieve its investment objective (managing the portfolio's sensitivity and credit risk).
+The sub-fund may also invest in forward financial instruments traded on French and foreign regulated, organised or overthe-counter markets (interest rate swaps, total return swaps, credit derivatives, forward exchange contracts) in order to achieve its investment objective (managing the portfolio's sensitivity and credit risk).
 To do this, it hedges its portfolio and/or exposes it to equities, fixed-income products, currencies, and indices.

-The sub-fund's overall equity exposure, including any off-balance sheet exposure, will not exceed 10%.
+The sub-fund's equity exposure, including any off-balance sheet exposure, will not exceed 10%.

-The sub-fund's overall exposure to the fixed-income market, including any off-balance sheet exposure, will serve to keep the portfolio's modified duration within a range of -3 and 8.
+The sub-fund's exposure to the fixed-income market, including any off-balance sheet exposure, will serve to keep the portfolio's sensitivity within a range of -3 to 8.

-The sub-fund's overall exposure to foreign exchange risk, including any off-balance sheet exposure, will not exceed 30%.
+The sub-fund's exposure to foreign exchange risk, including any off-balance sheet exposure, will not exceed 30%.